lordmulder/DynamicAudioNormalizer/README.md

 ### Gaussian Filter Window Size ###

 The most important parameter of the Dynamic Audio Normalizer is the "window size" of the Gaussian smoothing filter.
 It can be controlled with the **<tt>--gauss-size</tt>** option.
 The filter's window size is specified in *frames*, centered around the current frame.
 For the sake of simplicity, this must be an odd number.
 Consequently, the default value of **31** takes into account the current frame, as well as the *15* preceding frames and the *15* subsequent frames.
 Using a *larger* window results in a *stronger* smoothing effect and thus in *less* gain variation, i.e. slower gain adaptation.
-Conversely, Using a *smaller* window results in a *weaker* smoothing effect and thus in *more* gain variation, i.e. faster gain adaptation.
+Conversely, using a *smaller* window results in a *weaker* smoothing effect and thus in *more* gain variation, i.e. faster gain adaptation.
 The following graph illustrates the effect of different filter sizes – *11* (orange), *31* (green), and *61* (purple) frames – on the progression of the final filtered gain factor.

 ![FilterSize](img/FilterSize.png "Dynamic Audio Normalizer – Filter Size Effects")
 <small>**Figure 4:** The effect of different "window sizes" of the Gaussian smoothing filter.</small>